 Nikolett had already completed an internship in the automotive sector during the final year of her degree.
 After successfully qualifying as a quality engineer in 2017, Nikolett continued to demonstrate her commitment to the company full-time.
 In 2018, she took the next step in her career and began working for a major player in the automotive industry, where she gained valuable experience as a senior quality engineer.
 Experience that would later equip her to work in development at thyssenkrupp in Budapest.

-In February 2022, she joined thyssenkrupp Components Technology, an innovative development partner of the automotive industry, as a Hardware Design Quality Leader.
+In February 2022, she joined the thyssenkrupp Automotive business, an innovative development partner of the automotive industry, as a Hardware Design Quality Leader.
 “Here, I am responsible for quality assurance and ensuring that the ECU design meets our quality requirements throughout the entire product development stage, and then approving it for series production” Nikolett tells us.
 She is not familiar with the concept of a normal work routine: “After all, no two projects, problems or customers are the same, so we are always facing new challenges.
 That is why we need to come up with brand new solutions on a regular basis.”